 Treatment and medication

 "Delivery is the beginning of the cure for preeclampsia," Jeyabalan said.
 That's because a woman's symptoms usually seem to resolve after her baby is born.

-But there are treatments available to prevent dangerous blood pressure spikes or organ damage in a pregnant woman and to prolong the pregnancy and delay premature delivery of the fetus.
+But there are treatments available to prevent dangerous spikes in blood pressure or organ damage in a pregnant woman, and to prolong the pregnancy and delay the premature delivery of the fetus.

 A woman may be put on high blood pressure medication that is safe to take during pregnancy, Jeyabalan said.
 In severe cases of preeclampsia, a woman may be given IV magnesium sulfate (an anticonvulsive medication) to prevent seizures.

 Steroid injections may be given to help speed up lung development in the fetus in case an early delivery is needed.

 Preeclampsia can be a progressive syndrome in which symptoms can quickly get worse, Jeyabalan said.
 So when treating it, doctors will attempt to strike the right balance between worsening disease in the mother and allowing the fetus to gain some maturity before delivery.
 "Sometimes we don't always have that luxury," Jeyabalan admitted.

 In 2014, the U.S. Preventive Services Task Force, a government panel of medical experts, recommended that women who are at high risk for preeclampsia, such as women who have a history of preeclampsia or have chronic hypertension, should start taking a daily low-dose aspirin (81 milligrams) after 12 weeks of pregnancy.
 Taking one low-dose aspirin is safe during pregnancy.

 Research suggests that high-risk women who took a daily low-aspirin after the first three months, reduced their risk for preeclampsia by 24 percent.